-This means the market has very quickly exploded from next to nothing to a positive smorgasbord of platforms to stream from.
-But how does Presto compare?
+This means that the market has very quickly exploded from next to nothing last year to a highly competitive smorgasbord of platforms to stream from.

-However, the live movie channel streams have since disappeared, and the service has since refocused on video on demand content.
+However, the live movie channel streams were quickly killed off, and the service has since refocused on video on demand content.

-Perhaps more exciting is the recent addition of television programming to the lineup.
-Requiring an additional monthly fee, Foxtel has leveraged its partnerships with HBO and Showtime to offer a wide selection of TV shows, from individual episodes to entire seasons, through the Presto Entertainment portal.
+Perhaps more exciting was the addition of television programming to the lineup.
+Requiring an additional monthly fee, Foxtel leveraged its partnerships with HBO and Showtime to offer a wide selection of TV shows, from individual episodes to entire seasons, through the Presto Entertainment portal.

-The catch is that this TV content isn't automatically included in the price.
-While Foxtel halved the monthly subscription for Presto movies last year from $20 a month to $10 a month, users who want to watch TV and movies will need to pay $15 a month for a bundled offering, Or $10 a month for just TV.
+While Foxtel launched Presto at $20 a month for access to movies only, and then halved that rate shortly afterwards, users who want to watch both TV and movies will need to pay $15 a month for a bundled offering, or $10 a month for just TV or just movies.

-This price premium is a definite disadvantage against newcomer Stan, which charges just $10 a month for arguably a better lineup of content, with the added advantage of offering HD streams.
+This price premium is a definite disadvantage against newcomer Stan, which charges just $10 a month for arguably a better lineup of content.

 Make no mistake, Presto is an intuitive and simple-to-use service.

-Initially available via a web browser on a PC or Mac, or via an iPad app, Presto has added support for a selection of Android tablets since launch.
+Initially available via a web browser on a PC or Mac, or via an iPad app, Presto has added support for Android tablets and both Android and iOS phones since launch.